Windrush Day and Me

 To sign this petition please click here.

-Yasmin Thomas is a journalism graduate who currently freelances as well as working part-time for the NHS.
+Yasmin Thomas is a journalism graduate who is currently employed by Reach plc – The UK and Ireland’s largest commercial news publisher.
 Her writing ranges from entertainment to serious open-minded topics that cover a great range of issues.